dotmaker619/Flutter-chatapp/README.md

     and in body of Widget build:<br/>
     -> ChatData.widgetWelcomeScreen(context)

-# Thanks for coffee:
+# Thanks for attention:
-Eirik Bakken
+Hayden Lu